-Unwrapped Skills Bloom's

-Unwrapped Concepts (Students need to be Taxonomy Webb's

-(Students need to know) able to do) Levels DOK
+Unwrapped Concepts (Students need to know) Unwrapped Skills (Students need to be able to do) Bloom's Taxonomy Levels Webb's DOK

 a model to illustrate that energy from the Earth's

 interior drives convection which cycles Earth's

 crust leading to melting, crystallization,

 weathering and deformation of large rock

 formations, including generation of ocean

 seafloor at ridges, submergence of ocean

 seafloor at trenches, mountain building and

 active volcanic chains.
 Develop Create 3

 a model to illustrate that energy from the Earth's

 interior drives convection which cycles Earth's

 crust leading to melting, crystallization,

 weathering and deformation of large rock

 formations, including generation of ocean

 seafloor at ridges, submergence of ocean

 seafloor at trenches, mountain building and

 active volcanic chains.
 Use Apply 2

 an explanation based on evidence for how

 geoscience processes have changed Earth's

 surface at varying time and spatial scales.
 Construct Create 4

 data on natural hazards to forecast future

 catastrophic events.
-Analyse Analyse 3
+Analyze Analyze 3

 data on natural hazards to forecast future

 catastrophic events.
 Interpret Evaluate 3